USGS-R/inlmisc/README.md

 ## Install

-You can install the stable version on [CRAN](https://CRAN.R-project.org/package=inlmisc) using the following command:
+You can install the stable version from [CRAN](https://CRAN.R-project.org/package=inlmisc) using the following command:

 ```r
 install.packages("inlmisc")
 ```

-Or use **devtools** to install the development version from GitHub:
+Or use **devtools** to install the development version from GitHub.

 ```r
 devtools::install_github("USGS-R/inlmisc")